RuKatya/Quiz-project/README.md

 <h2 style="color: rgb(76, 76, 155);">Project creation process</h2>

 In the beginning I was building a sketch of the way the site will look like by using [Diagrams](https://drive.google.com/file/d/1-MvioFju07lw9E-jOv1eVpBxJKna6fTu/view?usp=sharing).
-Then, I started building the web site, first the server.
+Then, I started building the web site, I started from the server side.
 In the server I used:
 - Express
 - Path
 - Cors